ygbuil/cookiecutter-python-modern-ecosystem/README.md

 To use the project, follow these steps:

-1. Install cookicutter in your machine with your desired package manager.
+* Install cookicutter in your machine with your desired package manager.
 Example: `uv add cookiecutter`.
-2. On the directory you want to start a new Python project, type `cookiecutter gh:ygbuil/Cookiecutter-Python-Modern-Ecosystem`.
+* To start initialize the template you have 2 options:
+    1. **Cookiecutter**: This initialises the template only once and does not track differences in the future.
+Run `cookiecutter gh:ygbuil/Cookiecutter-Python-Modern-Ecosystem`.
 You will be asked to define `project_slug`, which is your project/package name in snakecase.
+    2. **Cruft**: This initialises the template and does allow for track differences in the future.
+Run `cruft create https://github.com/ygbuil/Cookiecutter-Python-Modern-Ecosystem.git`.
-3. Open the project in VSCode, and you will be prompted with `Dev Containers: Reopen in Container`.
+* Open the project in VSCode, and you will be prompted with `Dev Containers: Reopen in Container`.
 Do that, and you will have a fully functional Python development environment.

 ## UV useful commands